TudorCampean/bootstrap-stylus/README.md

 # [Bootstrap-Stylus v3.0.0]

 Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development, created and maintained by [Mark Otto](http://twitter.com/mdo) and [Jacob Thornton](http://twitter.com/fat).
-This a port of the framework using Stylus as the CSS preprocessor.
+This is a port of the framework using Stylus as the CSS preprocessor.

 ## Compiling CSS and JavaScript